 Los Angeles, CA, February 02, 2013 --(PR.com

-)-- Financial professionals and insurance agents who are offered long term care insurance leads should be suspicious of the offer according to the director of the American Association for Long-Term Care Insurance.
+)-- Consumer interest in long term care insurance protection grew significantly compared with a year ago according to a report issued today by the director of the American Association for Long-Term Care Insurance.

 "Consumer interest in learning more about long term health care options is once again growing," explains Jesse Slome, executive director of the American Association for Long-Term Care Insurance, the national trade group.
 "We track the number of consumer website visits on a monthly basis and January 2013 recorded an 18.3 percent increase over the prior month."